ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ```

-Modify the saved yaml `config-feature.yaml` with your favourite editor and add the following lines in the data section.
-Please do not modify any other section and content.
+Modify the configuration with your favourite editor by adding the following lines in the data section.
+Do not modify any other section and content.

 ```yaml
 apiVersion: v1